Stray Cats, Feral Cats and Kittens

 Have you found a stray cat or litter of kittens?
 Here are some resources that may help.

 Stray and Feral Kittens are an Epidemic: Between the months of March and September, every shelter in the region will be overrun with kittens, both orphaned litters and those with a mother.
 Many of these litters are either strays or ferals.
 Neither one has a legal owner; however, the difference between a stray cat or a feral cat is that a stray cat is accustomed to people and a feral cat has lived in the wild and has been self-sufficient with little to no contact with people.
+For more information on caring for neonatal kittens, download the East Bay SPCA Neonatal Care Manual.

 What to do if you find kittens outside